easterapps/sot-clock-wear-os/README.md

+SoT Clock

-Sea of Thieves - Wear OS
+A wear os (android) app to show the in-game time of Sea of Thieves